city-intelligence-lab/digital-futures-2020/README.md

 # DigitalFUTURES 2020

 The official repo for the _Artificial Intelligence for Resilient Urban Planning_ workshop by the City Intelligence Lab.
-The workshop was conducted from the 28th of June to the 3rd of August and was streamed live to our [YouTube channel](https://www.youtube.com/playlist?list=PLmEjjLGXj_meytRKhNccd_m5z6UUpsqM8).
+The workshop was conducted from the 28th of June to the 3rd of July and was streamed live to our [YouTube channel](https://www.youtube.com/playlist?list=PLmEjjLGXj_meytRKhNccd_m5z6UUpsqM8).
 This repo contains all of the workshop slides and files.

 ## Software Requirements